GIScience/gis-training-resource-center/content/Module_4/en_health_map_design.md

 To make sure your map readers understand the meaning of the colours, you need to customise the legend manually.
 Here are two practical ways to do this.

-::::{dropdown} Option 1: Duplicate the Layer to Create a Legend Helper
+::::{dropdown} Option 1: Legend with helper layer

 A straightforward workaround is to duplicate your hospital layer and use these copies solely as legend helpers.
 Rename the duplicate for easy identification and change its color in the visualization.
 Make sure to hide this layer in the map view.